La Salle Hotel: Interior

 The hotel's Main Lobby was dramatic and opulent with green and gold decorations, carrying the theme through its carpets and drapes.
 It was furbished with marble throughout: floors, statues and a desk.
 Accents included brass fixtures and spittoons.
 There were over-sized, upholstered chairs, as well as shorter ones for women and children.

 Another fountain, this one glowing and blue, was located in the aptly named Blue Fountain Room.
 Proposed as a more intimate place to relax, the room was fitted with a marble statuette of Venus de' Medici and a lower, vaulted ceiling.
 The woodwork was silver maple.
 Its unique light fixtures were red globes.

 Two large chandeliers hung from the gilded and vaulted ceiling of the green and gold themed Louis XVI Dining Room.
 Brass sconces were built in between the windows.
 A gilded and vaulted ceiling, and a repeating green and gold theme drew on the style of the Main Lobby.

-Another eating area was the Dutch Room (or German Grill).
+Another eating area was the German Room (renamed the Dutch Room during WWI).
 It was noted for its enormous red brick supports which supported the heavy-beamed and paneled ceilings.
 The room was furnished with wooden and leather chairs and had blue tiled walls and terra cotta tiled floors.
 It was here that electric grilling started in Chicago.

 Considered by some to be Chicago's most beautiful hotel dining room, the Palm Room featured an Italian fountain after a model by Donatello as its centerpiece.
 It was built of cream-colored stone, Rookwood tile, and gray terra cotta, while featuring high-beamed ceilings.

 The ambiguously named Buffet was actually the hotel's bar.
 It was decorated in the style of a medieval castle with heavy beams, paneled ceilings, and wooden booths.
 There were murals, lead glass windows, and metal chandeliers.

 The ballroom was designed with arched windows and vaulted ceilings.
 These were painted trims of blue, gold and green.
 The curtains and chairs were accented with red velvet.
 Large chandeliers provided light.

 Accessed from a double-loaded corridor, Floors 2 through 18 were sleeping rooms, arranged in a square doughnut formation.
 A central light well was built into the hotel, extending from the lobby to the top of the building.
-They were designed as suites of paired rooms, each with its own bathroom.
+The guest rooms were designed as suites of paired rooms, each with its own bathroom.

 Large enough to accommodate a grand piano, the Presidential Suite featured a white marble fireplace.